da-phil/Behavioral-Cloning/writeup.md

 | Fully connected out   | input: 10, output: 1                        |

-The models were trained and validated on different data sets to ensure that the model was not overfitting. model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### Model parameter tuning

 I used an adam optimizer, with the learning rate set to `0.001` and also setting a learning rate decay of `0.0001` to make sure that I get a smoothly decreasing loss across training for 10 episodes.
-In the beginning I worked with only 5 episodes and a fixed default learning rate, but sometimes I could already see an oscilating loss value after 3 or 4 episodes.
+In the beginning I worked with only 5 episodes and a fixed default learning rate, but sometimes I could already see an oscilating loss value after 3 or 4 epochs.
-In order to stop training after 3 episodes where the loss hasn't decreased I also added a `EarlyStopping` callback with a patience of `3` to the `fit_generator` model call in keras.
+In order to stop training after 3 epochs where the loss hasn't decreased I also added a `EarlyStopping` callback with a patience of `3` to the `fit_generator` model call in keras.

-#### Training data
+#### Training data generation

+The models were trained and validated on different data sets recorded on track1 and track2 to ensure that the models did generalize well and not suffer from overfitting.
+After training they were tested by running them through the simulator and ensuring that the vehicle could stay on the track.

-During training in the simulator I didn't put so much attention to staying in the middle of the road, I just try to not get too close to the border of the street.
+During training in the simulator I didn't put so much attention to staying in the middle of the road, I just tried to not get too close to the border of the street.
 After starting out with my keyboard as input device I noticed that I needed far more training data than with a mouse as input device.
-As can be seen in the following plot, where I drove the first couple of turns on track 2 with the keyboard first and then with the mouse, the mouse input loooks way smoother and more reasonable for training.
+As can be seen in the following plot, where I drove the first couple of turns on track 2 with the keyboard first and then with the mouse, the mouse input looks way smoother and more reasonable for training.

 ![steering_signal]